 Tension Headache Medication"Tension headache medication" is what my patients say when I ask some of them how they treat their daily headaches.
-Sometimes it is very difficult to tell the difference between a tension headache or a migraine.
-While tension headaches are the most common headache type the fact that nausea may accompany either headache confuses things.
-Other aspects of tension headaches that are confused with migraine are that scalp muscle tenderness is seen in both types.
+What they don't realize is that these types of drugs, even if over the counter, may not be the best answer.Other aspects of tension headaches that are confused with migraine are that scalp muscle tenderness (called cutaneous allodynia) is seen in both types of headaches.
 A tension headache feels like a band tightening around your head.
-Almost as if you are wearing a hat that is too tight.
+The sensation is almost as if you are wearing a hat that is too tight.
+Other symptoms include nausea and perhaps even feeling that the light is bothering your eyes (photophobia).
 Did you know that the lowest incidence of tension headache is in China?
 Is is because they practice relaxation techniques in the east far more than westerners?
 Alright then..now what?
 Tension headaches can limit your ability to perform daily activities.
 If they occur more than 2-3 times a week you may be moving into CTTH (chronic tension type headache).
 This can be a form of

 chronic daily headache.